anthony-aylward/luciferase/README.md

 ### Barplots of enhancer activity

-A script called `luciferase-barplot` for creating bar plots is included.
+A command-line tool called `luciferase-barplot` for creating bar plots is included.
 After installing `luciferase`, you can use it like this:
 ```sh
 luciferase-barplot example.json example.pdf
 luciferase-barplot example.csv example.png